Latino voters have a lot on their minds about the midterms. Here's what they said.

 Turnout in midterms is always lower than elections that include a presidential race and Latino turnout fell to a record low in 2014, the last midterm election year.

-Leni González, a longtime Arlington, Va. resident who is living part-time in El Salvador where her husband is for his job, is making sure she gets back to Virginia to vote.
+Leni González, a longtime Arlington, Va. resident who goes back and forth from El Salvador where her husband is for his job, is making sure she gets back to Virginia to vote.

 “It is important to vote as we are selecting a senator this year and the incumbent (Sen. Tim Kaine, D-Va.) is the antidote to the horrendous current presidential administration, which has steadily worked to erode and undermine civil and human rights,” González said.